touying-typ/touying/src/configs.typ

 ///
 /// - show-notes (function): The function to show notes on second screen.
 ///
+/// - convert-label-to-short-heading (function): The function to convert label to short heading.
+It is useful for the short heading for heading with label.
+///
 ///   It should be `(self: none, width: 0pt, height: 0pt) => { .. }`.
 #let config-methods(
   // init